 Raith held up a hand to silence what would have been nervous chattering.
 “This will be the last time I warn you.
 Once you go through with our deal, the only thing that can break it is your death.”

-His lips quirked at the sides in a dark half smirk that made her skin crawl with chill.
+His lips quirked at the sides in a dark half smirk that made her skin crawl.

 She blamed her nerves.
 The fact that she was giving up her life and mortality was still difficult to fathom.
 But she wanted this, more than anything.
-And enough to sacrifice whatever it took.
+Enough to sacrifice whatever it took.

 “I understand,” she said as she approached the large desk he was standing behind.

 Raith wasted no more time.
-He pulled out a long dagger from a drawer in the desk and sliced the palm of his hand over a glass.
-His eyes swirled blue and white as thick black liquid dribbled into it, until it reached the very rim and Felicity was sure it would spill over.
+He pulled out a long dagger from a drawer in the desk and sliced the palm of his hand.
+His eyes swirled blue and white as thick black liquid dribbled into a glass, until it reached the very rim and Felicity was sure it would spill over.